41312432/sce-212-pa/README.md

 0x00094280
 ```

+- DO NOT MODIFY CODES IN SPECIFIED ZONES.

 ### Hints/Tips

 - You may reuse your `parse_command()` from PA0, or reimplement as we need.
 Now you can use any standard C library functions, however, do not use Windows-specific functions though otherwise it will make a compile error on the server.

+- You can use `0b` prefix to directly specify a binary number.

+- You may use a mask to include `shamt` part in R-format and constant part in I-format into the machine code properly.
+Use bitwise operations (`<<, >>, |, &`).

 - Helpful functions:
   - `strcmp/strncmp`: For matching commands and register names
   - `strotol/strtoimax`: Coverting decimal/hexadecimal numbers (regardless of sign) in string to corresponding long/int numbers
-- You can use `0b` prefix to directly specify a binary number.
-- You may use a mask to include `shamt` part in R-format and constant part in I-format into the machine code properly.
-Use bitwise operations (`<<, >>, |, &`).

 ### Submission / Grading

 - Use [PAsubmit](https://sslab.ajou.ac.kr/pasubmit) for submission
 	- 180 pts in total

 - Source: pa1.c (160 pts)
   - Will be tested with testcase files `testcase-r-format`, `testcase-shifts`, and `testcase-i-format`.
-- Git repository URL at git.ajou.ac.kr (10 pts)
-	- Refer to https://www.youtube.com/channel/UC-Un-7jmeP-1OaHkS7awO0Q for using gitlab at Ajou University.
-  - Will be announced shortly

 - Document: *One PDF* document (10 pts) including;
 	- How do you translate the instructions
 		- R-format / I-format